 Just follow the circuit that I have attached here.

 The 555 timer IC in Astable Multivibrator with 50% duty cycle produces the required oscillating signal which is fed to the IR2110 IC.

-The full H bridge Mosfet driver circuit to will output sine wave when the inputs A=D and B=C and B(C) is Inverted state of A(D).
+The full H bridge Mosfet driver circuit to will output square wave when the inputs A=D and B=C and B(C) is Inverted state of A(D).
 So an Inverter IC (4049) is used to achieve this.

 This oscillating Voltage creates a sinusoidal current through the transmitter coil which induces magnetic field around it.

 when the receiver coil in parallel with a capacitor, whose resonant frequency as same as that of the transmitter coil is placed in its magnetic field current is induced.

 This induced current is converted to dc using bridge rectifier and regulated to 5 V DC to charge the mobile using a buck converter.